encoredev/encore/README.md

 ## Key features

-- **[Write a function, get an API](https://encore.dev/docs/develop/services-and-apis):** Call any function as an API by adding a single annotation.

-- **[Microservices without hassle](https://encore.dev/docs/develop/services-and-apis):** Define services and API endpoints with a single line of Go code.
-Create multiple services as easy as creating Go packages.
+- **[Microservices without complexity](https://encore.dev/docs/develop/services-and-apis):** Define services and API endpoints with a single line of Go code, and call APIs using regular function calls.

-- **[Cloud primitives at your fingertips](https://encore.dev/docs/introduction#a-developer-experience-designed-to-help-you-stay-in-the-flow):** Primitives like databases, queues, and scheduled tasks, are native concepts that you express through Go code.
+- **[Cloud primitives at your fingertips](https://encore.dev/docs/deploy/infra):** Use built-in cloud-agnostic APIs for primitives like databases, queues, caches, and scheduled tasks.

-- **[Built-in DevOps](https://encore.dev/docs/introduction#3-encore-takes-care-of-your-entire-devops-process):** Run `git push encore` to build, test, provision necessary infrastructure, and deploy.
+- **[Built-in DevOps](https://encore.dev/docs/introduction#a-developer-experience-designed-to-help-you-stay-in-the-flow):** Run `git push encore` to build, test, provision the necessary cloud infrastructure, and deploy.

-- **[One developer experience, unlimited environments](https://encore.dev/docs/deploy/environments):** All features work the same in any environment, including local development.
-Create as many or as few environments as you wish.

-- **[Infrastructure Provisioning in your own cloud account](https://encore.dev/docs/deploy/own-cloud):** Encore understands how your application works, and provisions and manages your cloud infrastructure in your own account.
-Works with all the major cloud providers, including AWS/Azure/GCP.
-Encore also offers free build-in cloud hosting for development.
-- **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Real-time automated and interactive microservices architecture diagrams, we call it Encore Flow.
+- **[Provision environments automatically](https://encore.dev/docs/deploy/environments):** Deploy to unlimited dev/preview/cloud environments without code changes.
+Encore provisions the necessary infrastructure and ensures environments stay in sync.

-- **[Preview Environments](https://encore.dev/docs/how-to/github):** Integrate with GitHub to automatically set up each pull request as a preview environment.
+- **[Preview environments](https://encore.dev/docs/how-to/github):** Integrate with GitHub to automatically set up each pull request as an ephemeral preview environment.

+- **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore seamlessly deploys your application to your existing cloud account in AWS/GCP/Azure, using best practices for building secure and scalable distributed systems.

+- **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in real-time with automated and interactive architecture diagrams.

 - **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented for excellent observability.
   Automatically capture information about API calls, goroutines, HTTP requests, database queries, and more.

-- **[Simple Secrets](https://encore.dev/docs/develop/secrets):** The easiest way ever to store and securely use secrets and API keys.
+- **[Secrets management](https://encore.dev/docs/develop/secrets):** The easiest way ever to store and securely use secrets and API keys.
 Define secrets in your code like any other variable, and Encore takes care of the rest.

 - **[Automated API documentation](https://encore.dev/docs/develop/api-docs):** Encore parses your source code to understand the request/response schemas for all your APIs, and automatically generates high-quality, interactive